oxbbar/course-google-data-analytics/course_8_bellabeat/readme.md

 - Appendix
   - [Appendix - Code](#appendix---code)

-Code is also available as .Rmd and .ipynb files [here](https://github.com/oxbbar/course-google-data-analytics/tree/main/course_8_bellabeat).
+Code is also available as .Rmd and .ipynb files.

 ## Introduction